Lincoln-Environmental/komanawa-nz-depth-to-water/docs_build/supporting_docs/Technial_note.rst

 - Grouping by Mean DTW:

-    - The categories were analysed prescribed with breakpoints of: 0.1, 0.5, 1, 1.5, 2, 3, 5, 10, 15, 20, 30, 50, 75, 100 meters (while these breakpoints are for illustrative purposes only, the shallower categories correspond with infrastructure and building foundations assessed in the Future Coasts Aotearoa research programme).
+    - The categories were analysed prescribed with breakpoints of: 0.1, 0.5, 1, 1.5, 2, 3, 5, 10, 15, 20, 30, 50, 75, 100 metres (while these breakpoints are for illustrative purposes only, the shallower categories correspond with infrastructure and building foundations assessed in the Future Coasts Aotearoa research programme).
     - The data was further grouped by the mean DTW to analyse combined statistics across different groups.
 This grouping allows for a comparison of water level characteristics across sites with similar mean DTW values.

 This structured approach to data analysis supports an overview of the DTW across various sites.
 By categorising, sub-setting, and computing key statistics, we can identify patterns and traits that are important for assessing groundwater inundation risks at a national scale.